DestroyedClone/PoseHelper/MountainShrineRewardFix/README.md

 The configuration defaults to 0.3s, but the values can be adjusted by the user in the options menu.

+You can also configure how many items can be dropped after each delay in the options menu.

 ![preview](https://raw.githubusercontent.com/DestroyedClone/PoseHelper/master/MountainShrineRewardFix/preview.gif)

 ## Credits